Anybody else taken up walking on the weekends like their life depends on it?

 From here you follow an obvious path along the ridge of the rolling hills.
 Pretty much head along the obvious path reaching the peak of Back Tor and then Lose Hill Pike where you’ll get all your best views.

-Bear right down the stone path of the hill, cross the style, a field and a second stile then head left down the hill following the old brick wall that has half fallen down.
+Bear right down the stone path of the hill, cross a field and then head left down the hill following the old brick wall that has half fallen down.

 The path will veer to the right down a steep hill after a group of trees.
 Cross the stile and bear right joining a stone lane that will become a surface lane and head down into Castleton towards Spring House Farm.